jaxontige/Data-Analytics-Project-1/README.md

      - However, a ttest demonstrated that even with the weaker correlation during the Great Financial Crisis, this period of data still maintained a the pvalue of 3.417893260344795e-20.

 Relationship between federal fund rates and mortgage performances (Jaxon)

-Trends and fluctuations in mortage rates and home prices throughout the years 2006-2011?
-(Dmitriy)

-How have home prices trended in all 50 states?
-(Graciela)

 Conclusions:
  - There is a strong causational relationship between Treasury yield rates and mortgages rates.
 Even though this relationship weakens during times of great financial upheaval, there is still a strong overall correlation between these two datasets.